efabless/openlane2/docs/source/usage/writing_custom_steps.md

   I/O for the process, and allow the creation of report files straight from the logs- more on that later.

-Do note that this is your opportunity to also extract and update {attr}`openlane.Step.metrics`.
+Do note that this is your opportunity to also extract and update `openlane.state.State.metrics`.
 ## Creating Reports
 You can create report files manually in Python, but if you're running a subprocess, you can also write `%OL_CREATE_REPORT <name>.rpt` to stdout and everything until